 - when people are buying into what you’re saying and when they’re holding back without saying so directly;

 - when you’re genuinely excited and want to go for a new assignment and when you’re not interested but likely to do a poor job because you think you “should” do it even though you’re heart’s not in it; and

 - how to tell what to say to keep a rocky working relationship from spiraling out of control.

-So how do you start refining your emotional intelligence?
+So how do you start refining your emotional intelligence and leveraging it for your leadership skills?
 Start by paying attention to your emotions and looking for the good information they’re bringing you.
 Become aware of how they guide you to make decisions and take actions more effectively.
 Stop pushing them away and start inviting them in for the gifts they bring along with them.
 If you’re struggling with too many negative emotions, practice detriggering, but keep paying attention to what the good – and bad – feelings are doing to help you.
 This isn’t a race won by the hare, it’s definitely a race where the tortoise has the advantage.
 Be patient.

 Check out the resources in the InPower Coaching EQ at Work and Soft Skills Research Index.

 Get our free personal branding guidelines to help you position yourself for long-term career success!